 The following incidental costs are to be taken into account when buying property in Spain:

 As a rule, a bank loan is taken out on the purchase of a property, whereby the incidental costs of the financing differ greatly, depending on the bank, equity and amount of the loan.
 Attention must be paid to any transfer costs, processing fees, valuation costs, provisioning fees, partial payment surcharges and special repayment fees.

-If a lawyer or tax consultant is consulted, their fees must be paid accordingly.
-Hourly rates and expenses differ depending on the region.
-As a rough guideline, costs of 1,000 € to 2,500 € or 1% of the purchase price should be reckoned with.
+If a lawyer or accountant is consulted, they must be reimbursed correspondingly.
+Hourly rates and expenses are also different depending on the region, as a rough guideline, costs of € 1,000 - € 2,500 or 1% of the purchase price should be expected.

-IVA/ITP/ land transfer tax
+IVA/ITP/Property transfer tax